susiwen8/echarts-vscode-extension/README.md

 * All options must be in one root object (There is nothing I can do about it, it has to be :man_shrugging:)

 ## Suggestion
-For the purpose of functionnality, I strongly recommend that putting ECharts option object at seperated js file, and put options in same object.
+For the purpose of functionnality, I strongly recommend that putting echarts option object at seperated js file, and put options in same object.
 (Actually, this will reduce losts of work, make my life much easy :stuck_out_tongue_winking_eye:)

 ## Documentation